Last updated: 26 Apr 2021 | Reading time: 4.5 minutes | Watching time: 20 seconds

 The software comes in two premium variation; Solo and Teams.
 Solo offers two options:

-The price for both is $1.65 and $4 per month, respectively.
-You pay annually for both the plans.
+The price for those is $1.65 and $4 per month, respectively.
+You pay annually for both plans.
 The team plan also comes in the same variations with some team focused tools.

 Let’s take a look at all the tools the software offers: